Skip to main content

 ROS with ReductStore

-To capture and store raw camera images with ROS 2, you need to create a node that subscribes to an image topic, processes the image, and stores it in ReductStore.
+To capture and store raw camera images with ROS2, you need to create a node that subscribes to an image topic, serialize the image, and stores it in ReductStore.

-To set up your node for integrating ReductStore, you will need to create a custom ROS 2 Node that listens to image messages and uses ReductStore client for data storage.
+To set it up, you will need to create a custom ROS2 Node that listens to image messages and uses ReductStore client for data storage.

-Below is an example demonstrating this integration within a Python class:
+Below is an example demonstrating this integration within a Python class (ImageListener):

 import asyncio